pawel00wypych/pawel00wypych/README.md

 ### ♠️ Poker Adaptive Opponent Model ♠️

 **Problem:**
-Static poker strategies are effective only against specific opponent behaviours.
-This project investigates whether an agent can dynamically identify an opponent's playing style and improve its decisions by switching between specialized reinforcement learning policies during heads-up Texas Hold'em.
+Static poker policies may perform well against one playing style but fail against another.
+This project investigates whether online opponent classification and switching between specialized reinforcement-learning policies improves performance over a fixed general policy in heads-up Texas Hold'em.

 **Approach:**
-- Built a heads-up Texas Hold'em environment using PyPokerEngine
+- Built an experimental framework on top of PyPokerEngine
-- Implemented Monte Carlo reinforcement learning with state-action value tables
+- Implemented tabular Monte Carlo, Q-learning, SARSA and Double Q-learning
-- Trained specialized policies against aggressive, calling and fish opponents, together with a general-purpose policy
+- Trained one general policy and specialists for tight, aggressive and calling opponents
-- Developed an adaptive agent that classifies opponents online and switches between learned policies during gameplay
+- Developed an adaptive agent that classifies opponents during play and selects an appropriate specialist policy
-- Extracted behavioural features from observed actions, including fold, call and raise frequencies
-- Compared the adaptive agent with specialized agents, a single-policy agent, an oracle adaptive agent and a rule-based baseline
-- Designed a reproducible evaluation pipeline with multiple random seeds, checkpoints and statistical analysis
-- Analysed learned policies using Q-table comparison and visualization tools
+- Compared adaptive agents with fixed general policies, family-informed Oracle agents and simple sanity baselines
+- Evaluated training opponents, unseen variants, stress-test strategies and learned agents in cross-play
-- Evaluated performance using profit (BB), BB/100, win rate, bust rate, classifier accuracy, classifier coverage and 95% confidence intervals
+- Created a frozen, multi-seed protocol using paired evaluations and seed-level confidence intervals
+- Implemented a fail-fast, resumable pipeline for training, evaluation, validation and automatic report generation
+- Added classifier-quality, seed-stability and learning-curve diagnostics

 **Tech Stack:**
-Python, NumPy, Pandas, PyPokerEngine, Matplotlib, pytest
+Python, NumPy, Pandas, SciPy, PyPokerEngine, Matplotlib, pytest, Ruff

-**Current Results:**
-- The adaptive agent successfully identifies opponent behaviour and dynamically switches between specialized policies during gameplay
-- Learned specialized policies outperform mismatched strategies and achieve performance close to an oracle agent with perfect opponent knowledge
-- The adaptive Monte Carlo agent consistently defeats aggressive, calling and fish opponents in the evaluated environment
+**Current Status and Preliminary Findings:**
-- The project includes a complete evaluation and reporting pipeline supporting checkpoint comparison, multi-seed experiments and Q-table analysis
+- The complete verification pipeline finished successfully, executing all 33 training, evaluation and reporting stages
-- The modular architecture is designed for further research, enabling new state representations, classifiers and reinforcement learning algorithms to be integrated with minimal changes
+- Q-learning achieved the strongest preliminary average performance among adaptive agents
+- The classifier is highly accurate when it identifies an opponent, although coverage is lower against aggressive variants
+- Adaptive agents generally remain close to the family-informed Oracle, suggesting that policy quality is a larger limitation than switching cost
+- Verification has not yet established a broad statistically significant advantage of adaptation over fixed general policies
+- Diagnostic experiments identified benchmark limitations, including vulnerability to `always_raise`, saturated results against tight opponents and positional asymmetry in the poker engine
+- Final conclusions will be based on the frozen 10,000-episode, five-seed experiment

 🔗 [View Project](https://github.com/pawel00wypych/poker-adaptive-opponent-model)
 <br><br>